Defining Inbound Call Flow Scenarios

 Field NameExplanation

-Caller idIf you want to receive calls only from specific numbers, you can define these numbers in this field.
+Caller IdIf you want to receive calls only from specific numbers, you can define these numbers in this field.

-Called (did)If you have more than one number and you will define different rule sets for them, you must define the appropriate telephone number in this field.
+Called (DID)If you have more than one number and you will define different rule sets for them, you must define the appropriate telephone number in this field.

 TrunkIf you have more than one trunk and you will define different rule sets for them, you must define the appropriate trunk id in this field.